-- XT 101 Formulating X-Ray Techniques.
-General course which deals with the X-Ray Film, chemicals, X-Ray machines to the finished product.
-Three class hours per week for one semester.
-Three semester hours. - XT 230 Radiation Therapy.
-This introduction course is designed to provide the student with the basic methods involved in radiation therapy and nuclear medicine.
+- XT 100 Formulating X-Ray Techniques.
+General course which deals with the X-Ray film, chemicals, X-Ray machines to the finished product.
+Four semester hours. - XT 101 Radiation Therapy.
+This introductory course is designed to provide the student with the basic methods involved in radiation therapy and nuclear medicine.
 Emphasis will be placed on types of radiation; tissue reaction; instrumentation; radiation protection; record keeping and administrative procedures.
-Two class hours per week for on semester.
-Two formalized laboratory hours per week.
-Three semester hours. - XT 102 Fundamentals of X-Ray & Radium Physics.
+Two lecture and four laboratory hours per week.
+Four semester hours. - XT 102 Fundamentals of X-Ray and Radium Physics.
 This course deals with simplified mathematics, electric current magnetism, electric generators and motors.
-The majority of the time is spent studying the principles of X-Ray equipment and the production of X-Rays, Gamma Rays as omitted by radium, X-Ray protection and measurements are taught.
-Four class hours per week for one semester.
-Four semester hours. - XT 103 Formulating X-Ray Techniques.
-Observation of X-Ray film, chemicals, use of X-Ray machines, routine procedures and observations involving patient relations.
-Three hours lecture per week.
-Three semester hours. - XT 106 Nursing Procedure Pertaining to Radiology.
-Handling of patients, aseptic techniques, tray set-up, artifical respiration, anesthesia, operating room and bedside radiography.
-One hour lecture and four hours lab per week for one semester.
-Three semester hours. - XT 102, 104, 202, 204, 224 and 241 Clinical Laboratory Experience.
-Observe and perform specialized radiographic procedures, patient care and positioning, perform portable X-Rays, basic film critique.
-One semester hour allocated for every 90-125 clinical hours of work.
-Total twenty-six semester hours. - XT 200 Introduction to Study of Diseases.
+The majority of the time is spent studying the principles of X-Ray equipment and the production of X-Rays, Gamma Rays as emitted by radium, X-Ray protection and measurements are taught.
+Four semester hours. - XT 202 Nursing Procedure Pertaining to Radiology.
+Handling of patients, asepic techniques, tray set-up, artifical respiration, anesthesia, operating room and bedside radiography.
+Two lecture and two laboratory hours per week.
+Three semester hours. - XT 210 Introduction to the Study of Diseases.
 This course familiarizes the student with causes of diseases, precautions that should be taken in the handling of sick patients.
 The students also become familiar with the functions of different systems of the body.
-Four class hours per week for one semester.
-Four semester hours. - XT 211, 212 Radiology of the Osseous System.
-Evaluation of patients as the habitus, topographical anatomy, projections and X-Ray Techniques for the entire skelton.
-Two class hours per week for two semesters.
-Two laboratory hours per week for two semesters.
-Three semester hours each. - XT 221, 222 Common Radiographic Procedure with Contrast Media.
-Use of contrast materials, reaction to media, preparation and administration, proper
+Four semester hours. - XT 211 Radiology of the Osseous System.
+Evaluation of patients as the habitus, topographical anatomy, projections and X-Ray Techniques for the entire skeleton.
+One and one half hour lecture and nine laboratory hours per week.
+Six semester hours. - XT 213 Intra-Oral Radiography.
+Anatomy; landmarks; radiographic examinations and their purpose; protection.
+One semester hour. - XT 221 Common Radiographic Procedures with Contact Media.
+Using contrast material, characteristics, and chemistry of different contrast materials, reaction to media, preparation and administration, proper radiographic projections, anatomy and physiology of organs studied.
+One and one half hour lecture and nine laboratory hours per week.
+Six semester hours. - XT 222 Special Radiographic Procedure.
+Special radiographic equipment, different procedures and contrast material used, anatomy of parts involved.
+One and one half hour lecture and nine laboratory hours per week.
+Six semester hours.